Skip to content

 64. Amount of deforestation and/or ecosystem conversion recorded in supplier operations since cut-off date?

-6865 - The company reports that from 2019 to 2021 there has been 6,865 ha of noncompliant deforestation in supplier operations.
-However, this is not reported since the cut-off date of December 2015.
+7927 - The company reports that since 2019, there have been 7,927 ha of non-compliant deforestation recorded in supplier operations through the grievance register.
+However, this has not been reported since the cut-off date of December 2015.

 • Y